Decomposition of degenerate Gromov-Witten invariants: Preliminaries

 Note that two generalized cone complexes can be isomorphic yet not have the same presentation.
-In particular, \cite[Proposition\ 2.6.2]{ACP} gives a good choice of presentation, called a \emph{reduced} presentation.
-This presentation has the property that every face of a cone in the diagram is in the diagram, and every isomorphism in the diagram is a self-map.
+This phenomenon does not occur for so-called \emph{reduced} presentations, which have the defining property that every face of a cone in the diagram is in the diagram, and every isomorphism in the diagram is a self-map.
+By \cite[Prop.~2.6.2]{ACP} any generalized cone complex has such a reduced presentation.
+In this paper we only work with reduced presentations of generalized cone complexes.